Out-of-State Travel Policy

 - Car Rental form (if applicable)

 - Shuttle, taxi fare, parking fees, toll charges

 - Other supporting receipts

-Upon review and verification of travel costs from the travel agency, the Controller's Office will process the payment to the employee.
+Upon review and verification of travel costs, the Controller's Office will process the reimbursement payment to the employee.

 Allowable transportation accommodations will include coach fares, utilizing the most economical fares possible.
 Most economical fares consist of the travel agency utilizing ALL available travel discounts including Saturday night stay-over where beneficial to the College.
 If the traveler utilizes the cost savings of a Saturday night stay-over, the traveler must submit written documentation as to the cost savings (i.e., the cost of a round trip ticket to destination without the Saturday night stay over, the cost of the hotel for an extra night and the cost of food for the extra day and the net savings to the College).

 Overnight accommodations will NOT be allowed within a 55 mile radius of PROVIDENCE.
 Distance from home cannot be used in calculating the 55 mile radius.
 NOTE: The 55 mile limitation includes the City of Boston.
 While the College will not pay for overnight accommodations within the 55 mile radius, if the traveler chooses to stay overnight, they can be reimbursed for food, parking/tolls, and mileage or train fare.

 Lodging will be provided on a single room basis, or the lowest rate available, if a single room is not available.
 Documentation must be included explaining why the single room rate was not charged.

 In the case of a non-employee sharing a room, reimbursement will be at the rate of three quarters (3/4) the double occupancy room rate.
 If the rates are the same for a single or double occupancy, reimbursement will be in full.
 If the room is shared with a College employee attending the same conference, documentation must include the name of the College employee sharing the room.